2021 Objectives For Youth, Junior & Pre-Sailing at Ripon SC

 Competitive External Event Sailing will be promoted and supported and less experienced members encouraged to participate in the Regional Youth Traveller Series and other local open meeting events with support from regular #teamripon sailors and their families.
 Attendance at bigger events will be encouraged. #teamripon will continue to attend the large regional events celebrating YJP sailing, such as the Regional Champs and The Big One.

-#teamripon attendance at Team Racing competitions - either the National School Sailing Association's (NSSA) Topper Single Handed event or the Eric Twiname Double Handed Event will be considered.
-Both of these events are held in October.
+#teamripon attendance at Team Racing competitions - either the National School Sailing Association's (NSSA) Topper Single Handed event on 23/24 October 2021 or the Eric Twiname Double Handed Event (date tbc) will be considered.
 Details to follow.

 Increased Contribution by encouraging all our YJP to give back to the club and to help our older Y&J get more involved in the club through volunteering and supporting our activities.
 For example, DofE volunteering opportunities, specific work party jobs and more Y&J helping to run the racing programme.